Quality control of finished products. Product quality control, which cannot be neglected

 Vehicles;

-According to the degree of participation in the production process, fixed assets are divided into active and passive.
-The active part (machinery, equipment) directly affects the production, quantity and quality of products (services).
+Based on the degree of participation in the production process, fixed assets are divided into active and passive.
+The active part (machines, equipment) directly affects the production, quantity and quality of products (services).
 Passive elements (buildings, structures, transport) create the necessary conditions for the production process.

 Types of quality control

-Thus, a distinction is made between sample, solid and statistical types.
-Solid all products are inspected.
-With a complete control in production, a record of all defects arising in the process of manufacturing a product is kept.
+Thus, a distinction is made between sample, continuous and statistical types.
+Solid All products undergo inspection.
+During continuous control in production, records are kept of all defects that arise during the manufacturing process of the product.

-Selective- control of a part of the product, the results of which are valid for the entire batch.
-This type is preventive, from here it is carried out throughout the production process in order to prevent the occurrence of defects.
+Selective- control of a part of the product, the inspection results of which apply to the entire batch.
+This type is precautionary, hence it is carried out throughout the entire production process in order to prevent the occurrence of defects.

-The process of product quality control at enterprises is carried out by the technical control department (QCD) or the quality control department.
+The process of product quality control at enterprises is carried out by the technical control department (QC) or the quality control department.

-Incoming control- quality control of raw materials and auxiliary materials entering production.
-Constant analysis of the supplied raw materials and materials allows you to influence the production of supplier enterprises, seeking to improve quality.
+Incoming control- checking the quality of raw materials and auxiliary materials entering production.
+Constant analysis of supplied raw materials and supplies allows us to influence the production of supplier enterprises, achieving improved quality.

 Interoperational control covers the entire technological process.
 This type is sometimes called technological, or current.
-The purpose of interoperational control is to check compliance with technological regimes, storage and packaging rules for products between operations.
+The purpose of interoperational control is to check compliance with technological regimes, rules of storage and packaging of products between operations.

 Output (acceptance) control- quality control of finished products.
-The purpose of the final inspection is to establish the conformity of the quality of finished products to the requirements of standards or technical specifications, to identify possible defects.
-If all conditions are met, then the delivery of products is permitted.
-Quality Control Department also checks the quality of packaging and the correctness of labeling of finished products.
+The purpose of final inspection is to establish compliance of the quality of finished products with the requirements of standards or technical specifications, and to identify possible defects.
+If all conditions are met, then delivery of the product is permitted.
+The quality control department also checks the quality of packaging and the correct labeling of finished products.

 More accurate classification